BeauJoh/thesis/source/11-chapter-3-ode.md

 Figures \ref{fig:energy}\ (a) and \ (b) show the kernel execution energy for several benchmarks for the **large** size.
 All results are presented in joules.
-The box plots are coloured according to device: purple for the Intel Skylake i7-6700k CPU and yellow for the Nvidia GTX1080 GPU.
+The box plots are coloured according to device: purple for the Intel Skylake i7-6700k CPU and blue for the Nvidia GTX1080 GPU.
 The logarithmic transformation has been applied to Figure \ref{fig:energy-log}\ (b) to emphasise the variation at smaller energy scales ($<$ \SI{1}{\joule}), which was necessary due to small execution times for some benchmarks.
 In future this will be addressed by balancing the amount of computation required for each benchmark, to standardize the magnitude of results.